Rat-cell/test/README.md

 For a detailed commit history, see the project's git log.

-## Application Logs

-All application logs are stored in the root-level `logs/` folder.
-This includes:
-- `campus_locker.log` and its rotated versions: Main application logs (info, warnings, errors) from the Flask app and its services.
-- **Log rotation policy:**
-    - Each log file is capped at 10 KB (10,240 bytes).
-    - Up to 10 backup log files are kept (`campus_locker.log.1` through `.10`).
-    - When the main log exceeds 10 KB, it is rotated and the oldest log is deleted.
-- **Best practices:**
-    - Monitor log file sizes and adjust `maxBytes` and `backupCount` in the logging configuration as needed for your deployment (e.g., increase for production).
-    - Regularly review logs for errors and warnings.
-    - Only main application logs are stored here. **Audit logs** are stored in the database table `audit_log` and are not written to files.

 ---
 This README provides a starting point for understanding and running the Campus Locker System.